A Dang Good Clean, For Your Dang Good Place!

 Gathering the essentials could actually be a first step in your plan.
 Some basic decluttering tools to gather are:

-- Storage Bins – Banker’s boxes are good.
+• Storage Bins – Banker’s boxes are good.

-- Markers.
+• Markers.

-- Tape – masking tape is also good for labelling too.
+• Tape – masking tape is also good for labelling, too.

-- Some cleaning and dusting supplies.
+• Some cleaning and dusting supplies.

-Plan for Things to get Messier before they get Better.
+Plan for Things to get Messier Before they get Better.

 Yet where to put everything?
 On the bed, you think.
-However, if you have only designated 20 minutes for decluttering that day, that is not long enough, and then where are you going to sleep with a bed piled high of odds and ends?
+However, if you have only designated 20 minutes for decluttering that day, that is not long enough, and then where are you going to sleep with a bed piled high with odds and ends?

-Easy enough to do and not too messy.
+It is easy enough to do and not too messy.
 Yet it fits into your baby-step plan.

 How to Organize the Home by Room?